-NEW IMPLEMENTATION WORKBENCH ullinet's new "expert" implementaon tool dramatically reduces applicaons installation time and assures oject success. his top-down, PC-based implemention aid and project management of provides training, customized, a-line documentation and data conscions for Cullinet applications. ts Cullinet manufacturing applications to the way you do business.
-What if..." implementation modeling and planning can be simulated.
-NEW 3X3 ARCHITECTURE Cullinet's comprehensive circumference strategy spans mainframe, departmental and personal computers for unmatched system integration. - Database products, fourth-generation business applications and information center tools are engineered to work together providing total corporate computing solutions. - SQL provides a point of compatibility across a three-tiered platform. - Distributes uniform database products, applications and decision support throughout your organization's personal, departmental and mainframe computers. - Integrates and provides connectibility between the DEC VAX - the world's leading departmental computer - and your IBM mainframe.
-NEW BUSINESS CASE Cullinet has done extensive research and quantified the variables, making it easier for you to implement your information system strategy. - Cullinet's business-planning models spotlight specific benefits of an information system design. - These models help evaluate the costs associated with the "buy vs. build" decision. - An informative white paper detailing the economics of information systems strategy is available to help you examine the ROI of your information system.
+NEW IMPLEMENTATION WORKBENCH ullinet's new "expert" implementaon tool dramatically reduces applicaons installation time and assures roject success. his top-down, PC-based implemention aid and project management of provides training, customized, n-line documentation and data contrisions for Cullinet applications. ts Cullinet manufacturing applicaons to the way you do business.
+What if..." implementation modelg and planning can be simulated.

+NEW 3X3 ARCHITECTURE

+Cullinet's comprehensive circumference strategy spans mainframe, departmental and personal computers for unmatched system integration.

+- Database products, fourth-generation business applications and information center tools are engineered to work together providing total corporate computing solutions.

+- SQL provides a point of compatibility across a three-tiered platform.

+- Distributes uniform database products, applications and decision support throughout your organization's personal, departmental and mainframe computers.

+- Integrates and provides connectibility between the DEC VAX - the world's leading departmental computer - and your IBM mainframe.

+Application Demand & Supply Mismatch

+Demand for new systems growing by

+30% per year

+Programmer productivity increasing by 5%

+1965 1970 1975 1980 1985 1990

+New Applications

+Required

+Available Programmer

+Resources

+NEW BUSINESS CASE

+Cullinet has done extensive research and quantified the variables, making it easier for you to implement your information system strategy.

+- Cullinet's business-planning models spotlight specific benefits of an information system design.

+- These models help evaluate the costs associated with the "buy vs. build" decision.

+• An informative white paper detailing the economics of information systems strategy is available to help you examine the ROI of your information system.